Your story in few lines, with a peculiar hint on your formative age

 Donating to your project is helping also the Tungaru Central Hospital.
 Which kind of need the population has in practical terms today?
 And when the massive displacement will start?

 Kiribati is one of the poorest countries.
 It receives a lot of aid which keeps it functioning and their government does a very admirable job in using its limited resources to prepare for the future.
 It’s clearly not easy, there are many challenges.
 Fresh water is the most urgent, there seems little doubt about that.
 Others include, food sustainability, sanitation, population growth, education and employment opportunities, pollution, the list goes on and is long.
+You can hire lawyers for employment discrimination charges from here!

 You spent intense days picturing in a simple way happy people who were maybe unaware about the fact you’re bringing their stories – and their joy of living despite all – in the place where the governments decide their death or life: the Paris summit on Climate Change, today when this interview is happening.